 and the Organization for Security and Co-operation in Europe have

-firmly condemned over recent months and weeks the practice of forcible transfer
+firmly condemned, over recent months and weeks, the practice of

-and deportation of civilians, in particular children, by the Russian
+forcible transfer and deportation of civilians, in particular children,

-Federation.
-While imposing these practices, the Russian Federation
+by the Russian Federation.
+While imposing these practices, the Russian

-often forces Russian citizenship on them, which also leads to violation
+Federation often forces Russian citizenship on them, which also

-of the children’s right to identity and promotes illegal adoptions
+leads to violation of the children’s right to identity and promotes

-of Ukrainian children by Russian families.
-Such practices are prohibited
+illegal adoptions of Ukrainian children by Russian families.
+Such practices

-under international humanitarian, human rights and criminal law,
+are prohibited under international humanitarian, human rights and

-and deserve prosecution as war crimes and crimes against humanity.
+criminal law and deserve prosecution as war crimes and crimes against

-In the case of forcibly transferred children, the crime of genocide
+humanity.
+In the case of forcibly transferred children, the crime of

-has reared its head and must be thoroughly investigated and prosecuted.
+genocide has reared its head and must be thoroughly investigated

 3. The Ukrainian authorities and national and international human